kj89/kjnodes-gitbook/docs/mainnet/jackal/state-sync/README.md

 ### Download the latest wasm

+{% hint style='info' %}
+Currently state sync does not support copy of the `wasm` folder.
+Therefore, you will have to download it manually.
+{% endhint %}

 ```bash
 curl -L https://snapshots.kjnodes.com/jackal/wasm_latest.tar.lz4 | lz4 -dc - | tar -xf - -C $HOME/.canine
 ```